The following information is provided for reference purposes only and should be used at your own risk!

 Insert cable strap end into cable strap lock bracket.

-Reduce cable strap formed circle to size larger than vanos electrical cable connector.
+Reduce cable strap formed circle to size larger than Vanos electrical cable connector.

 Orient cable strap with excess strip pointing front and up (picture).

-Insert cable strap over vanos electrical cable and solenoid electrical connector neck.
+Insert cable strap over Vanos electrical cable and solenoid electrical connector neck.

-Install vanos electrical cable connector.
+Install Vanos electrical cable connector.
 Press in connector until clips snap into place.

 Tighten cable strap on electrical cable and solenoid electrical connector neck.